-Since 2003, our family has grown from a team of three to a team of over 80 staff members!
-Our "cRUw" is key to our success as an organization and we truly take pride in the family we've built over the years.
+Since 2003, our family has grown from a team of three to a team of over 100 people!
+Our "cRUw" is key to our success and we truly take pride in the family we've built over the years.
 The Rehab United Difference Begins with Our People.

 Ben Harwood, PT, MSPT, FAFS, CSCS, BFR-1

 Clinic Director - Point Loma (RU6)